domferr/Linux-PowerToys/README.md

 Download the [latest](https://github.com/domferr/Linux-PowerToys/releases) release and enjoy!
 Install the utilities you want, and then you can enable them and change their settings.

 ### Fancy Zones ###

 When grabbing and moving a window, press <kbd>CTRL</kbd> key to show the tiling layout.
 When moving on a tile, it will highlight.
 Ungrab the window to place that window on the highlighted tile.
+[Learn more...](./doc/FANCY_ZONES.md)

 [tiling_system.webm](https://github.com/domferr/modernwindowmanager/assets/14203981/a45ec416-ad39-458d-9b9f-cddce8b25666)